 “If you care about nonprofits and the work they do, then you’re affected by what GuideStar does.
 Here at GuideStar we gather and disseminate information about every single IRS-registered nonprofit organization.
 We provide as much information as we can about each nonprofit’s mission, legitimacy, impact, reputation, finances, programs, transparency, governance, and so much more.
 We do that so you can take the information and make the best decisions possible.”

-Earlier this year, I was asked by GuideStar to share my experiences using its database.
+In 2013, I was asked by GuideStar to share my experiences using its database.
 Here are links to two case studies:

 - My discovery of GuideStar, and how it saved the day.